Purchase of commissions in the British Army

-Between the 17th and 19th centuries, officer's commissions in infantry and cavalry units of the English and British armies could be purchased.
+Between the 17th and 19th centuries, officers' commissions in infantry and cavalry units of the English and British armies could be purchased.
 This avoided the need to wait to be promoted for merit or seniority, and was the usual way to obtain a rank in both armies.
 The practice began in 1683 during the reign of Charles II of England.
 It existed until it was abolished on 1 November 1871 as part of the Cardwell Reforms.
 Formally, the purchase price of a commission was a cash bond for good behaviour, liable to be forfeited if the officer in question was found guilty of cowardice, desertion, or gross misconduct.

 Great Britain and Ireland

 Only commissions in cavalry and infantry regiments could be purchased, up to the rank of colonel.
 Commissions in the Royal Engineers and the Royal Artillery were awarded to those who graduated from a course at the Royal Military Academy, Woolwich and subsequent promotion was by seniority.
 Moreover, the Royal Navy never practised the sale of commissions, officer promotion being solely by merit or seniority (at least in theory).